Please note that images above may contain product not included with purchase.

 Termination: Ceramic beaded leads with compensated spade lugs, OMEGA™ OSTW 220°C (425°F) male connector, or OMEGA™ NHXH high temperature 650°C (1200°F) ceramic male connector

-Powered by just 2 AA batteries with a operational lifetime of 500,000 wireless transmissions, you can expect to achieve up to 10 years of battery life depending on environmental conditions and the transmission interval you choose.
-Optionally, this sensor may be externally powered.
+Powered by just 4 AA batteries with a operational lifetime of 500,000 wireless transmissions, you can expect to achieve up to 10 years of battery life depending on environmental conditions and the transmission interval you choose.

 We realize that the Industrial Wireless line and the Long Range IoT line seem very similar and in fact are.
 The Industrial Wireless line has a few improvements over its counterpart in the Long Range Wireless line in form and fit, but maintain the same function.